-The example project consists of 13 Faceplates, which are displayed as Icons in the Navigation\Bottom navigation screen.
+The example project consists of 13 switchable faceplates which are displayed as icons in the Navigation_Bottom navigation screen.
 To generate a context between the individual icons and the Faceplates to be used, you must adhere to the name convention.
 The name of the respective Icons must be a perfect match with the corresponding screen and its frame.
 A connection between the screens can only be accomplished when this chain (Icon - frame - screen) is observed.

 To call up the respective screens, you also must engineer a screen switch function.
-The name of the screen switch function consists of the prefix "scr" and the name of the Faceplates.
+The name of the screen switch function consists of the prefix "scr" and the name of the Faceplate.
 If this name convention is observed, the complete handling is then managed by the Multi-Touch Management.